Judge narrows benchmark Fosamax case vs. Merck

-NEW YORK A federal judge on Tuesday narrowed a bellwether lawsuit against Merck & Co over claims that its osteoporosis drug Fosamax causes jaw damage.
+NEW YORK A federal judge on Tuesday threw out part of a bellwether lawsuit against Merck & Co over claims that its osteoporosis drug Fosamax causes jaw damage.

 The plaintiff, Linda Secrest, may pursue her claim that Fosamax suffered from a design defect and caused her jawbone tissue to die, a condition known as osteonecrosis of the jaw, or ONJ, District Judge John Keenan wrote.